The Veeam Cookbook Series

 Method:

-- At the Name step of the wizard, specify a job name and description.
-Click Next.
+3. At the Name step , specify a job name and description.
+Leave other options by default and click Next.

-- At the Destination step, select a target host or cluster, resource pool, folder and datastore for replicas.
+5. At the Destination step, select a target host or cluster, resource pool, vm folder and datastore for replicas.
 Click Next.

-- At the Guest Processing step, keep Enable application-aware processing option unchecked.
-If you need Guest Processing please refer to the “Create a VMware Replication Job with Guest Processing for Windows VMs” or “for Linux VMs” recipe.
-Click Next.
+8. At the Guest Processing step, keep Enable application-aware processing option unchecked.
+If you need Guest Processing please refer to:

-- At the Schedule step of the wizard, select to run the replication job manually or schedule the job to run on a regular basis.
+9. At the Schedule step, select to run the replication job manually or schedule the job to run on a regular basis.

-- At the Summary step of the wizard, review details of the replication job.
+10. At the Summary step, review details of the replication job.
 If you want to start the job right after you close the wizard, select the Run the job when I click Finish check box, otherwise leave the check box unselected.
 Then click Finish to close the wizard

 Links to Resources: